Redmine leaks memory over 1G, YAML

 74KB lost / 256MB still reachable ?

-#12 Updated by Jean-Philippe Lang about 6 years ago
+#12 Updated by Jean-Philippe Lang over 6 years ago

 - Priority changed from Urgent to Normal